bhavikakeswani/flask-blogging-platform/README.md

 5. Open in your browser:
 http://127.0.0.1:5000

+---

 ### 📌 Future Improvements
 1. Add categories/tags for blog posts
 2. Improve comment system (nested replies, likes)
 3. Add user profile pages

+---

 ### 📽 Video Demo

 https://github.com/user-attachments/assets/dd39bedc-9e0c-42a9-a10e-4a0b1a126330

+---

+### License
+This project is licensed under the MIT License.

+---
+---